ConorLambert/Obsidian-Vault-Main/System Design/Low-Level Design/SOLID/1. Single Responsibility Principal/SRP Explained.md

 - It does not mean your class should do one job or thing, it means everything it does should be very closely related

 # Purpose
+- Bugs
 	- The more responsibilities your class has, the more likely a bug will be introduced when a change in that class is required.
+- Merge Conflicts
 	- Avoids too many people working on the same file in the repository thus causing merge conflicts.

 # What is a Responsibility ?
 #### Overview